 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-- Blood tests, including those to check iron levels
+- Blood and urine tests, including tests to check iron levels

 - Fluids through a vein (by IV)

-There is a good chance of recovery if you have no symptoms 48 hours after swallowing the iron.
-However, some people have died up to a week after an iron overdose.
-The more quickly you receive treatment, the better the chance for survival.
+There is a good chance of recovery if the person's symptoms are gone 48 hours after the iron overdose.
+But, severe liver damage can occur 2 to 5 days after the overdose.
+Some people have died up to a week after an iron overdose.
+The more quickly the person receives treatment, the better the chance for survival.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.